phonopy/phono3py/doc/command-options.md

 sum of stored value for each band should become roughly 1.
 ```

-An example of application of spectral function calculation is found at
-{ref}`spectral_function_reference`.

 (jdos_option)=

 ## Joint density of states (JDOS) and weighted-JDOS

 ### `--jdos` (`JOINT_DOS = .TRUE.`)